gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT7 (Optional) - Specify CBOR values to use for abbreviating identifiers of roles in the group or topic (see {{ssec-auth-req}}).

+* OPT8 (Optional) - Specify policies for the KDC to perform group rekeying after receiving a Key Renewal Request: no.

 # Document Updates # {#sec-document-updates}

 RFC EDITOR: PLEASE REMOVE THIS SECTION.